Itvisors/mendix-AnnotoriousWidget/README.md

 ## Configuration

 The context entity must inherit from Image.

 The only required property is the annotation attribute on the context entity.

 Optionally, a microflow can be called after each change on the annotations.

+## Limitations

+Not suitable for use in template grids or listviews.
+Please open another page to do the actual annotations.